Ventiti/oop/README.md

 <p>This pattern ensures that only one instance of the class is created throughout the program's execution, making it suitable for scenarios where exactly one instance of a class is needed, such as managing shared resources or configuration settings.</p>

-<h4>Decorator</h4>
+<h4>Wrapper</h4>

-<p>The Decorator design pattern is a structural pattern that allows behavior to be added to individual objects, dynamically, without affecting the behavior of other objects from the same class.
-In Python, decorators are functions that modify the behavior of other functions or methods.</p>
+<p>The Wrapper design pattern, also known as the Adapter pattern, is a structural pattern that allows incompatible interfaces to work together.
+In Python, the Wrapper pattern is often used to adapt the interface of one class to another interface expected by the client code.</p>

 ```PYTHON
 class Graphics: